rocketfuel/sdbc/DIALECT.md

 killersFallCrewMembers.through(pirateLines).to(fs2.io.stdout).run.unsafeRun()
 ```

-The last thing any SDBC API should provide is convenience methods for values in query type classes.
+An SDBC API should provide convenience methods for values in query type classes.
 For this example DBMS, the type class for a query is `EncodeJson`, and the type class for a result is `DecodeJson`.

 ```scala
 implicit class SelectSyntax[Query](